DMASCoreDeclan/tic-tac-toe-js/README.md

 - To present the user with a website that is intuitive and does not need any instructions, despite them being provided.

 ###	First Time User
-- As a first time user I want to understand the main purpose of the game.
+- As a first time user I want to be able to easily understand the purpose of the game.
 - As a first time user I want to be able to intuitively navigate the game, play the game, see my score and restart the game once it ends.
-- As a first time user I want to have fun.
-- As a first time user I want to beat my opponent.
+- As a first time user I want to be able to access the instructions of the game.

 ### Returning user
 - As a returning user I want to have fun.
 - As a returning user I want to beat my opponent.
-- As a returning user I want to be able to save my score to the leaderboard.  (not developed).

-### Frequent user
-- As a frequent user I want to be able to play against the computer.  (not developed).
-- As a frequent user I want to be able to beat my previous score.  (not developed).
-- As a frequent user I want to be able to play against an opponent who is in another part of the world!  (not developed).

 ## Design
 Its designed to be intuitive to figure out, using commonplace icons which give clear purpose messages when hovered over.

 ### Colours
 The colour scheme of the website are black, white and green with lighter shades of green used for the hover effect.